No Medical Exam Life Insurance: Questions and Answers

 You should know that not all life insurance policies require a medical exam.
+That's right, life insurance without a medical exam is possible.
 There are options for those who do not wish to undergo a physical.
 In these cases, the coverage is usually issued based on answers to health questions on the application.

 Carefully read the terms of a life insurance policy to ensure it meets your needs.
 There are many life insurance policies available where there is no requirement for a physical that provide comprehensive coverage and ensure your loved ones will not be left with financial burdens (like burial costs or funeral expenses) after you pass.
 So yes, life insurance without a medical exam is an option.
 Please check with your agent to ensure you're informed about all of the stipulations before going forward with life insurance without having a medical exam.

-If you’re looking for a policy that doesn't require a life insurance exam, consider getting a final expense life insurance quote from Funeral Advantage.
+If you’re looking for a policy that doesn't require a life insurance without a medical exam, consider getting a final expense life insurance quote from Funeral Advantage.
 We offer an affordable final expense insurance policy that can help families cover funeral costs and other final expenses.